phax/ph-wsimport-plugin/README.md

 # News and noteworthy

+* v4.0.0 - work in progress
+    * Updated to Jakarta JAX-WS 4.0.0
+    * Requires Java 11 as the baseline
 * v2.3.3.2 - 2021-05-03
     * Updated to ph-commons 10.1
+    * The last version that supports JAX-WS 2.3
 * v2.3.3.1 - 2021-03-21
     * Updated to ph-commons 10
 * v2.3.3.0 - 2020-09-17